webdriverio/webdriverio/website/docs/visual-testing/service-options.md

 ## Compare options

-The compare options can be set as service options, see [Method Compare options](./method-options#compare-check-options)
+The compare options can also be set as service options, they are described in the [Method Compare options](./method-options#compare-check-options)